This story is from VICE News, our new news website. See more and sign up now at vicenews.com.

 Eduardo Barreto isn’t sure if the armed guards that have been shooting at him were even Venezuelan.

-He has little love for the national guard that the government has unleashed on protesters, but if he’s going to get shot, he’d like it at least to be coming from a countryman.
+He has little love for the National Guard, which the government has unleashed on protesters, but if he’s going to get shot, he’d like it at least to be done by a countryman.

 Venezuelan officials have neither acknowledged nor denied the accusations.
-But reports like Barreto's have multiplied over the last several days, also fueled by Angel Vivas, a retired Venezuelan general and government critic.
-The embattled former military man tweeted to over 200,000 followers that “Cuban and Venezuelan henchmen” were coming to his house after Maduro ordered his arrest, according to several reports.
+But reports like Barreto's have multiplied over the last several days, also fueled by Ángel Vivas, a retired Venezuelan general and government critic.
+The embattled former military man tweeted to more than 200,000 followers that “Cuban and Venezuelan henchmen” were coming to his house after Maduro ordered his arrest, according to several reports.

-VICE News reached out to both Cuban and Venezuelan officials but neither were immediately available for comment.
+VICE News reached out to both Cuban and Venezuelan officials, but neither was immediately available for comment.

 Instead, Maduro has called for a “peace conference” on Wednesday and said demonstrators have a right to protest peacefully.
 “But if you’re going to go out and burn and destroy, I won’t permit that,” he said.

-In Caracas, students singing the Venezuelan national anthem took to a heavily guarded Cuban Embassy on Tuesday, to protest the involvement of Cuban troops in the repression, and to call for an end to Cuba’s longstanding influence on Venezuelan politics.
+In Caracas, students singing the Venezuelan national anthem gathered at a heavily guarded Cuban Embassy on Tuesday, protesting the involvement of Cuban troops in the repression and calling for an end to Cuba’s longstanding influence on Venezuelan politics.